Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - xx Gold
 - Attunement

 **Colossal Consumption**: Whenever you end your turn, all creatures within 10 feet of you are granted a _mark of the colossus_.
-Whenever you damage a creature with a mark you consume the mark, and they take one additional damage for every 25th maximum hit points you have, and you get a stack of _Heartsteel_.
+Whenever you hit an attack roll against a creature with a mark you consume the mark, and they take one additional damage for every 25th maximum hit points you have, and you get a stack of _Heartsteel_.

 **Colossal Might**: For every 20th stack of _Heartsteel_ you have you gain health equal to your level.